tspooner/rstat/README.md

 # rstat

-> Probability distributions and _statistics_ implemented in Rust with
+> Probability distributions and _statistics_ in Rust with
 > integrated _fitting_ routines, _convolution_ support and _mixtures_.